Understanding your future expected returns is an important part of your investment plan.

 Sad to say, but your wealth won’t smoothly escalate by a pleasant 4% to 5% a year.

 Note: this article has been updated.
-Some comments below might be past their Best Before dates.
-Check when they were published and scroll down for the latest input.
+We like to keep older comments for context, but some might be past their Best Before dates.
+Check when they were posted and scroll down for the latest input.

 - Note that most corporates badge their expected returns calculations as ‘capital market assumptions.’ [↩ [34]]